Self-cleaning surfaces: Gecko feet

 Gecko feet are the most famous reversible adhesion mechanism in nature.
 The anti-fouling ability of feet allows geckos to run on dusty ceilings and corners without the accumulation of dirt on their feet.
-In 2000, Autumn et al. revealed the origin of gecko’s strong adhesion by investigating the surface features of the toes under electron microscope.
-They observed a hierarchical morphology of each foot which is composed of millions of small hair called setae.
+In 2000, Autumn et al. revealed the origin of gecko's strong adhesion by investigating the surface features of the toes under electron microscope.
+They observed a hierarchical morphology of each foot, which is composed of millions of small hair called setae.
 Moreover, each setae is composed of a smaller hair, and each hair is tailed with a flat spatula and these spatulae are bonded by the van der Waals forces.
 This surface feature, regardless of the surface type (hydrophobic, hydrophilic, dry, wet, rough etc.), enables geckos to stick the surface.
-In addition to strong adhesion, the gecko foot has a unique self-cleaning property which does not require water as the lotus leaf.
+In addition to strong adhesion, the gecko foot has a unique self-cleaning property that does not require water as the lotus leaf.